timpending/comp-sci-curriculum/Unit-0/04-binary-ascii-utf8.md

 **Nice history lesson, but why do I care about this?**

 Believe it or not, we use this quite a bit.
-For example, this is exactly what the `charCodeAt()` methods does in JavaScript!
-Try typing `"A".charCodeAt(0);` in the chrome console and see what you get?
+For example, this is exactly what the `codePointAt()` and `charCodeAt()` methods do in JavaScript!
+Try typing `"A".codePointAt(0);` in the chrome console and see what you get?
 Then look up the value in an ASCII table and you will see it corresponds to `01000001`.
-You can use `charCodeAt()` to do manipulation with letters and strings which is very useful!
+You can use `codePointAt()` to do manipulation with letters and strings which is very useful!

+NOTE: `charCodeAt` is the old version of `codePointAt`, and doesn't work correctly with UTF8 characters, like emojis.

 ## UTF